ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 2. Add a weather service and retrieve forecast data for the event date and location.
 3: Add search capabilities to, e.g., wildcard search or search for event durations ("give me all events longer than 8 hours").
 4. Export event data as iCalendar ics file.
-5. handle more "escape routes" out of information gathering dialog

 # Related Content
 Here are links to additional information on the topics covered in this tutorial.